 Providers with multiple rates within an age category average all applicable rates to obtain the published rate for the age category, then determine the daily rate using the appropriate method.

 Some providers may charge a registration fee in addition to ordinary child care costs.
-VR may pay up to a $100 registration fee to the facility once per calendar year for each child who will be participating in child care.
-If the provider's fee exceeds $100, VR Managers may grant an exception to exceed the $100 rate on a case-by-case basis.
+VR may pay the registration fee to the facility once per calendar year for each child who will be participating in child care.

 When identifying applicable fees, VR staff must be aware that activity fees include only the fees that all parents are required to pay and do not include fees for optional activities such as field trips or optional classes.